Epay-Rosales/theme-jekyll/index.md

 For more detail, see [Pages][mydoc_pages].

-## Where to store your documentation topics
+## Instructions - Where to store your documentation topics

 You can store your files for each product inside subfolders following the pattern shown in the theme.
 For example, product1, product2, etc, can be stored in their own subfolders inside the \_pages directory.
 Inside \_pages, you can store your topics inside sub-subfolders or sub-sub-folders to your heart's content.
 When Jekyll builds your site, it will pull the topics into the root directory and use the permalink for the URL.